 3A basic understanding of legal problems is expanded, analytical ability is developed, and an awareness of the presence of legal problems that surround the businessperson is explored.
 Freedom of choice, taxation, stockholder status, acquisitions and divisions, antitrust, employment, administrative law, and bankruptcy are covered as time allows.
 Prerequisite: Common Professional Component (CPC) competency in Legal Environment.

-3BU 5700 Marketing Techniques*The objective of this course is to help students develop a broad understanding of marketing techniques, strategies and tactics employed by the marketing manager.
+3BU 5700 Marketing TechniquesThe objective of this course is to help students develop a broad understanding of marketing techniques, strategies and tactics employed by the marketing manager.
 This course will cover the use of the 'marketing mix' elements as they pertain to the planning and implementation of the marketing plan.
-Prerequisite: Common Professional Component (CPC) competencies in Management and Marketing.
+Prerequisites: Common Professional Component (CPC) competencies in Management and Marketing.

 3BU 5120 Financial AnalysisA complete corporate financial management course.
 Content covers the classic areas of valuation, capital structure and budgeting as well as more specialized financial topics.
 Online version incorporates online course materials and exercises.
-Prerequisite: BU 5190 or permission of the instructor.
+Prerequisite: BU 5190 and Common Professional Component (CPC) competency in Business Finance.

 Getting started is easy!Apply today or request more info.